TimoKorinth/advanced-resource-tab/README.md

 # Advanced Resource Tab
-### for Blend for Visual Studio 2012
+### for Blend for Visual Studio 2012 and 2013
 Advanced Resource Tab is an extension to Blend for Visual Studio which adds an additional tab window to get more control over the default resource tab.

-Advanced Resource Tab is an extension to Blend for Visual Studio 2012 which adds an additional tab window to get more control over the default resource tab.
+Advanced Resource Tab is an extension to Blend for Visual Studio 2012 / 2013 which adds an additional tab window to get more control over the default resource tab.

-By default the resource dictionaries in the resource tab of Blend for Visual Studio 2012 (previously Expression Blend) aren't in any useful order.
+By default the resource dictionaries in the resource tab of Blend for Visual Studio (previously Expression Blend) aren't in any useful order.
 If you got a large number of resources in your solution this is a real pain and time killer, searching for the resources you want.
 As long as I can imagine, this is fact in Expression Blend.

 To get around this annoying bug, I've created the Advanced Resource Tab for Blend.